Shared Wisdom, Separate Lives

 Colored Pencils, Collage, Acrylic Paint on Drawing Paper

-The peice showcases how people can look completely different on the surfave through their body language, expression, and styles.
+The piece showcases how people can look completely different on the surface through their body language, expression, and styles.
 Yet they still share the same worries, values, and hopes.
 Each friends represents a different personality capturing their gestures and way they carry themselves.
 But the quotes above were chosen by them having similarity where everyone talks about life, time and how they want to stay young.
 Though we all grow up in a different mindset, each person came back to the same kind of core truth being aware that time only goes forward.
+The quotes were given by my friends where they believes it helped them the best whenever they were facing the struggle and what came to conclusion was everyone’s quote were related to time where we can’t go back.
+That’s why I believe the song “Forever Young” by Alphaville fits the best for this piece and created a piece that relates to this song.

 Song that represent this piece: “Forever Young” By Alphaville